Johamatt/EventMap/README.md

 EventMap is a mobile app that allows users to discover and interact with events in their area (Helsinki metropolitan area).
 It's built using React Native, Expo, and AWS Amplify for backend services.

-**Warning:** Installation guide does not include all required steps, updating later.

 ## Getting Started

 To get started with the project, follow the instructions below.